ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 ### Upgrading more items
 {: #vc_vsphere_upgrade-procedure-addtl}

-Review the following information for more items you might need to upgrade.
+Review the following information for more items that you might need to upgrade.

 #### Upgrading the vSAN On Disk Format version
 {: #vc_vsphere_upgrade-procedure-addtl-vsan}